 Who can benefit from treatments?

 In our modern society we are faced with more stress than in the past.
-In our modern society the “fight-or-flight” response (a stress response) is often activated on a regular basis, while it is designed to save a person when faced a threat.
-This overreaction causes many issues and can manifest itself with different symptoms.
+This reaction to stress causes many issues and can manifest itself with different symptoms.

 Energy can be diverted away, for example, from the digestive system which, in the long run, can cause various stomach issues (for example).
 Stress and anxiety can cause emotional response as well.
 And the overall immune system and self healing power can be effected.*